 On May 15, 2020, QINLOCK was approved by the FDA for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
 Following the FDA approval of QINLOCK, in May 2020, we commenced commercial sales of QINLOCK in the U.S. and began generating product revenue.
 We may generate revenue in the future from a combination of product sales or payments from collaboration, distribution, or any potential additional license agreements that we may enter into with third parties.
-We expect that our revenue in the near future will be derived primarily from sales of QINLOCK in the U.S. and, payments, if any, made under the license (the Zai License Agreement) and supply (the Zai Supply Agreement) agreements we entered into with Zai in June 2019 and February 2020, respectively, as well as any collaborations, distributor arrangements, or additional license agreements that we may enter into in the future.
-We cannot provide assurance as to the timing of future milestone or royalty payments or that we will receive any of these payments at all.
-We cannot provide assurance as to when or to what extent we will generate revenue from the commercialization of QINLOCK or if, when, or to what extent we will generate revenue from the commercialization and sale of our drug candidates for which we receive marketing approval, if any.
-We may never succeed in obtaining regulatory approval for any of our drug candidates other than QINLOCK.
+We expect that our revenue in the foreseeable future will be derived primarily from sales of QINLOCK and, payments, if any, made under the license (the Zai License Agreement) and supply (the Zai Supply Agreement) agreements we entered into with Zai in June 2019 and February 2020, respectively, including potential revenues from royalties in future periods in Greater China under the Zai License Agreement following the approvals of QINLOCK in the PRC and Hong Kong in March 2021.
+We cannot provide assurance as to the timing or extent of future royalty payments, the timing of future milestone payments, or that we will receive any of these payments at all.
+We cannot provide assurance as to what extent we will generate revenue from the commercialization of QINLOCK or if, when, or to what extent we will generate revenue from the commercialization and sale of our drug candidates for which we receive marketing approval, if any, We may never succeed in obtaining regulatory approval for any of our drug candidates other than QINLOCK.

-Net Product Revenues
+Product Revenues, Net

 Following the FDA approval of QINLOCK in May 2020, we commenced commercial sales of QINLOCK in the U.S. and began generating product revenue.
-As of September 30, 2020, the Company's only source of product revenues were from the sales of QINLOCK.
+During the three months ended March 31, 2021, our only source of product revenues were from the sales of QINLOCK.
 Product revenues are recorded net of estimates of variable consideration.
-Please read Note 1, Nature of the Business and Summary of Significant Accounting Policies, of these consolidated financial statements for further details of the reserves recorded for variable considerations.
+Please read Note 2, Revenues, of these consolidated financial statements for further details of the reserves recorded for variable considerations.